wasilukm/hoymiles-mqtt/README.md

     Modbus Error: [Invalid Message] No response received, expected at least 8 bytes (0 received)

 The tool will continue its operation and try communication with DTU with the next period.

+If the exception is constantly repeating and data is not refreshed in Home Assistant it may mean that DTU has crashed and requires power cycle.

 ## Credits